petrobras/ccp/docs/getting_started/installation.md

 To run `ccp` you need to have `REFPROP` in your computer, and an environment variable called `RPPREFIX` pointing to the `REFPROP` path.

-If you have set a `RPPREFIX` environment variable set, or maybe want to point to a different path, you can do that before importing ccp with:
+If you have not set a `RPPREFIX` environment variable set, you can do the following before importing ccp:

 ```{code-block} python
 import os